 Marketing Operations Strategies

 Most bad marketing decisions come down to one simple mistake: not having the right information about your target audience.
 This is where marketing operations strategies become an essential ingredient to marketing (and business) success.

 A common myth about marketing operations is that it’s all about crunching numbers and automating processes.
 In fact, a good marketing operations analyst has the skills to interpret a mess of numbers and fill in those knowledge gaps.
 They use their data-driven insights to help the marketing team improve customer experience and boost engagement.

 Marketing operations also focuses on improving processes and cross-team collaboration.
-By coordinating the various arms of the marketing organizational structure, marketing operations management can connect the dots between strategy and execution.
+By coordinating the various arms of the marketing organizational structure and product management roles, marketing operations management can connect the dots between strategy and execution.
 They can ensure that inbound and outbound campaign messaging is aligned, content managers are on the same page as the Lead Gen team, and all efforts line up with the CMO’s priorities and business objectives.